junxit/us-congress-bills-116/bill.md

 > ## § 319F–5.
 Grants for State strategic stockpiles
 >
-> - **(a)** *In general* The Secretary may establish a pilot program consisting of awarding grants to States to expand or maintain a strategic stockpile of commercially available drugs, medical equipment, personal protective equipment, and other products deemed by the State to be essential in the event of a public health emergency.
+> - **(a)** *In general* The Secretary may establish a pilot program consisting of awarding grants to States to expand or maintain a strategic stockpile of commercially available drugs, devices, personal protective equipment, and other products deemed by the State to be essential in the event of a public health emergency.
 > - **(b)** *Allowable use of funds*
 >   - **(1)** *Uses* A State receiving a grant under this section may use the grant funds to—
 >     - **(A)** acquire commercially available products listed pursuant to paragraph (2) for inclusion in the State’s strategic stockpile;